Artisan-Lab/RAP/README.md

 ## Usage

 Enter your Rust project folder and execute the following command based on your needs.
+If your project contains a `rust-toolchain.toml` file, we recommend disabling or removing it.

 ### Use-After-Free Detection
 Detect bugs like use-after-free and double free in Rust crates caused by unsafe code.
 ```
 cargo rap -uaf
 ```

+If RAP gets stuck after executing `cargo clean`, try manually downloading metadata dependencies by running `cargo metadata`.

 The feature is based on our SafeDrop paper published in TOSEM.
 ```